Cross-connection structure of concordant semigroups: Acknowledgements

 \section{Acknowledgements}

-The authors express their heartfelt gratitude to the editor Prof. L\'{a}zl\'{o} M\'{a}rki for his keen interest in this article which led to its realisation after several years of deferment.\\ We thank Prof. Mikhail V. Volkov for his guidelines and suggestions which has helped improve the manuscript considerably.\\ We are also grateful to the referee for the extensive comments on the earlier version of the manuscript.\\ The first author thanks Prof. Victoria Gould for several fruitful discussions (and in particular for the proof of Proposition \ref{prowr}) during the author's visit to the University of York in January 2018.\\ This is an extended and revised version of the Ph.D. thesis \cite{romeo} of the third author.
+The authors express their heartfelt gratitude to Prof.~L\'{a}szl\'{o}~M\'{a}rki for his keen interest in this article which led to its realisation after several years of deferment.
+We thank Prof.~Mikhail~V.~Volkov for his guidelines and suggestions which have helped improve the manuscript considerably.
+We are also grateful to a referee for extensive comments on an early version of the manuscript.
+The first author thanks Prof.~Victoria~Gould for several fruitful discussions (and in particular for the proof of Proposition \ref{prowr}) during the author's visit to the University of York in January 2018.\\ This is an extended and revised version of the Ph.D. thesis \cite{romeo} of the second author.
 The major differences in the construction are that the balanced, reductive categories of \cite{romeo} are called consistent categories here and that we define cross-connections using two functors, instead of a single functor.\\